What is Breast Reconstruction?

 - Cosmetic surgery on the unaffected breast to provide symmetry

-Dr. Prichard will discuss all your needs and requirements regarding breast reconstruction.
+During your consultation, Dr. Prichard will discuss all your needs and requirements regarding breast reconstruction.
 Together, the two of you will come up with a surgical plan that is specially designed for your figure.
-Dr. Prichard provides each patient with a level of care and attention that makes him one of the best surgeons performing breast reconstruction Phoenix can offer.